Measuring influence in today’s world

 As for an academic dimension, some worry that the major source of modern day influence, Twitter, may actually be trivialising scholarship, forcing all academic knowledge into 140 characters and celebrating celebrity rather than vision or insight; this is the theme of an article by Professor Tara Brabazon (klout score: 50) in Times Higher Education.
 There is a hint in this kind of critique that if you can prompt someone to re-tweet your most recent 140-character thought then neither you nor the thought nor the re-tweeter can amount to much.
 I can understand why one might say that, but I believe it to be wrong.
 The message of scholarship doesn’t change, but the means for disseminating it do; if that were not so, we’d be publishing our work on hand-printed vellum.

 I suspect that Stephen Hawking is not concerned that his klout score is only 50.
 But he is there on Twitter, and so are many others who want to share their knowledge, often by referring readers to more detailed presentations of it elsewhere.
-It would be foolish to believe that using the new media to broaden the scholarly community and shape its influence is wrong.Explore posts in the same categories: culture, higher education, society comment below, or link to this permanent URL from your own site.
+It would be foolish to believe that using the new media to broaden the scholarly community and shape its influence is wrong.culture, higher education, society comment below, or link to this permanent URL from your own site.